Scottish National Investment Bank

 The Bank will be operational in 2020, investing in businesses and communities across Scotland.

 We have committed to investing £2 billion over 10 years to capitalise the Scottish National Investment Bank, making it a cornerstone of Scotland’s economy.

 We ran a public consultation on the Scottish National Investment Bank during September and October 2018 to help shape the Parliamentary Bill.
 This will be augmented by a series of 21 engagements with key stakeholders.
-We have commissioned an independent report to analyse responses.

 The consultation will inform the draft Bill to establish and capitalise the Scottish National Investment Bank that we will bring forward in early 2019.
 We are now developing detailed governance arrangements and engaging with stakeholders to inform proposals on how the Bank will operate.

 Through consultation, Scottish Ministers will set out major priorities for investment “missions” which address major societal challenges in order to achieve transformative and inclusive change.
 This will allow us to create and shape future markets and help define how our economy develops.